Boundary Effects on the Controllability of Coupled KdV Systems: Introduction

-Following the ideas involved in the proof of Theorem \ref{maintheorem}, it is possible to obtain similar results with different configuration of three and four controls.
+Following the ideas involved in the proof of Theorem \ref{maintheorem}, it is possible to obtain similar results with different configurations of three and four controls.
 We also remark that the corresponding linear system can be written in an equivalent diagonal form and, when the parameter $r=0$, we obtain two independent KdV equations.
-In this case, the model can be analyzed by using the same theory, which also leads to the desired results for the corresponding linear system.
-We address both issues in the next sessions.
+In this case, the model can be analyzed by using the same theory, which leads to the desired results for the corresponding linear system.
+We address both issues in the next sessions.\\

 In addition, Theorem \ref{maintheorem} establishes as a fact that system \eqref{kdv}-\eqref{inputs} inherits the interesting controllability properties initially observed in \cite{ERZ} for the KdV equation.
 As far as we know, the problem we address here has not been addressed in the literature yet.
-In fact, since the system is very sensitive the choice of the boundary conditions, the existing results do not give an immediate answer to it, including \cite{Capistrano} and \cite{Capistrano2}.
+Since the system is very sensitive to the choice of boundary conditions, the existing results do not give an immediate answer to it, including \cite{Capistrano} and \cite{Capistrano2}.\\

 The remainder of this paper is organized as follows.
-Section \ref{well-posedness} covers the study of well-posedness for the linear system associated to \eqref{kdv}, its adjoint and the full system.
-Additionally, we present various linear estimates, among them some hidden regularities results, which are crucial tool to prove our results.
-Section \ref{observabilildade1} is devoted to the observability conditions related to the adjoint system when different controls configuration are considered.
-In Section \ref{exactcontrollability} we give a positive answer to the linear controllability problem and extend the result to the full system via contraction mapping theorem.
+Section \ref{well-posedness} covers the study of well-posedness for the linear system associated with \eqref{kdv}, its adjoint, and the full system.
+Additionally, we present various linear estimates, among them some hidden regularities results, which are crucial tools to prove our results.
+Section \ref{observabilildade1} is devoted to the observability conditions related to the adjoint system when different control configurations are considered.
+In Section \ref{exactcontrollability}, we give a positive answer to the linear controllability problem and extend the result to the full system via the contraction mapping theorem.
 Finally, Section \ref{furthercommentsopenproblems} is dedicated to further comments and open problems.